Suzanne Dellal Centre for Dance and Theatre: Location

 The Centre is located in the centre of historic Neve Tzedek, the first neighbourhood of Tel Aviv, located south of the Yemenite Quarter, near the Mediterranean Sea coast.

 History

-The Centre was established in 1989 by the family of Jack Dellal of Manchester and London, in honour of Suzanne, the late daughter of Zehava (née Helmer) and Jack Dellal, as well as the Municipality of Tel Aviv-Yafo, the Tel Aviv Foundation (see homepage), and the Israeli Ministry of Culture and Education.
+The Centre was established in 1989 by the family of Jack Dellal of Manchester and London, in honor of Suzanne, the late daughter of Zehava (née Helmer) and Jack Dellal, as well as the Municipality of Tel Aviv-Yafo, the Tel Aviv Foundation (see homepage), and the Israeli Ministry of Culture and Education.
 Dancer and choreographer Yair Vardi was selected to lead the Centre's vision and became its CEO between the years 1989-2020.

 Buildings

 Three late-19th century school buildings, designated for preservation, were reconstructed and restored to create the performing arts centre, which was intended to give a home to contemporary dance in Israel and rejuvenate the neighborhood.

 The original compound held the Yechiely Girls School and the Alliance School for Boys.
 In 1913, Seminar Lewinsky, Tel Aviv's first teaching academy, was founded nearby.

 After World War II much of Neve Tzedek was left to decay.